Talk Early, Talk Often

 Regular Collaborative Meetings

 Funding for prevention efforts in Kanabec County has come from a variety of sources over the past several years.
-Since SACK was established in 2006, the coalition has received funding from the Minnesota Department of Human Services, Alcohol and Drug Abuse Division and the Office of National Drug Control Policy.
+Since SACK (now Better Together) was established in 2006, the coalition has received funding from the Minnesota Department of Human Services, Alcohol and Drug Abuse Division and the Office of National Drug Control Policy.
 Prevention funding is an investment in our community that improves health outcomes and reduces costs associated with substance abuse.